SvenKoos/Smart-Watchy/README.md

 - Run as a service
 - Start at boot
 - Flip display vertically
-- Remote MAC address: WiFi MAC address of the Watchy to limit the access of the companion app in standard format (xx:xx:xx:xx:xx:xx)
+- Remote MAC address: WiFi MAC address of the Watchy or LilyGo to limit the access of the companion app on mobile for certain watch device in standard format (xx:xx:xx:xx:xx:xx)

 ### Setup mobile hotspot
 Use a secure password for tethering.